matheus-g-couto/conFusion/README.md

 The classes are presented by [Professor Jogesh K. Muppala](https://www.coursera.org/instructor/jmuppala), from The Hong Kong University of Science and Technology.

+You can visit the website at [this link](https://chulesnt.github.io/conFusion).

 ---
 *P.S. : I am a 17 year old I.T. student in CEFET-MG, from Brazil, so my English is not flawless*